mathewbwilliamson/mn-punch-card-api/src/docs/deployment.md

 # Deployment

+- All of the below is no longer needed.
+Azure hosting is being used.

 - Right now, a very manual process.
 - Don't forget that Dev DB should be pointed at here.
 Env here should connect to Dev.

 - Go to their terminal and git pull.
 - npm i if needed => npm run build if needed
 - PM2: /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2

 * Create an Instance

 - From within the repositories/mn-punch-card-api folder
 - /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2 start ./src/index.ts

 * List all apps

 - /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2 list

 * Restart app

 - /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2 restart 0

 * List all the logs

 - /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2 logs